aaronlumen/cs/50_Documentation_and_Maintenance/01_Documentation_Requirements.md

 - **Content**: Include project plans, timelines, meeting minutes, approvals, and sign-offs.
 - **Format**: Provide in a project binder or digital project management tool.
 - **Updates**: Maintain and update documentation throughout the project lifecycle.

+## Documentation Format
+- All documentation should be provided in electronic format, preferably PDF or Excel for spreadsheets.
+- Ensure all documents are clearly labeled and organized for easy reference.

+## Updates and Revisions
+- Regularly update all documentation to reflect any changes or upgrades to the system.
+- Maintain a version control system to track changes and ensure all stakeholders have access to the most current documentation.

+## Submission and Approval
+- Submit all required documentation to the CommonSpirit Health IT Manager for review and approval.
+- Ensure all documentation meets the required standards and is approved before final project sign-off.

+## Compliance and Audits
+- Ensure all documentation complies with relevant standards and guidelines, including ANSI/TIA-568, ISO/IEC 11801, and NFPA 70.
+- Regularly audit documentation to ensure accuracy and completeness.
+- Address any issues identified during audits promptly and update documentation as necessary.